CiscoTestAutomation/getting-started/develop-guide/writeblitz/yang.rst

         selected: # set this to ``false`` and field is ignored making it like a placeholder
         datatype: # datatype of field for general verification
         value:    # expected value to compare to returned value
-        xpath:    # Xpath to field in YANG model (without prefixes because return prefixes may differ)
+        xpath:    # Xpath to field in YANG model (without prefixes)

 Using Variables
 ---------------